 3. Up, up and away!
 Bounce your way to joy and practice your aerial skills at Ryze Trampoline Park at Dalkeith in Midlothian.

 4. Release your inner Attenborough and step into a tropical habitat at Edinburgh Butterfly & Insect World in Lasswade, Midlothian, to see an astonishing array of curious and colourful creepy crawlies and reptiles.
 It’s a jungle in there!
+If you want to learn more about Scotland’s butterflies and how you can help conserve them for the future, explore the Ultimate Guide to Butterflies for more information.

 5. Inside and out, Abbotsford near Melrose in the Scottish Borders has plenty on offer for curious minds and fun seekers.
 Discover the house’s secrets with the family audio guide or journey through the grounds on a woodland safari.